jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (e) any other benefit or payment under this Act to which the young person is entitled.
 (4) The young person may revoke the election at any time.

-### 345 Credit on payment card, etc, at end of money management
+### 345 Credit on payment card, etc, at end of youth money management
 (1) This section applies to a young person if—
-  (a) the young person ceases to be subject to a money management manner of payment; and (b) the young person has a payment card, voucher, or device to which an amount or amounts payable to the young person have been credited for the purchase of goods or services; and
+  (a) the young person ceases to be subject to a youth money management manner of payment; and (b) the young person has a payment card, voucher, or device to which an amount or amounts payable to the young person have been credited for the purchase of goods or services; and
   (c) the amount on the card, voucher, or device has not been fully spent.
 (2) MSD may, after receiving an oral or a written application to do so made (in any form, and using any wording, that is reasonable for the purpose) by or on behalf of a young person to whom this section applies,—